lavenblue/LSSA/README.md

 # Long- and Short-Term Self-Attention Network for Sequential Recommendation

-This is our TensorFlow implementation for our paper and SASRec:
+This is our TensorFlow implementation for our paper and SASRec.

 ## Datasets